 To succeed with this approach, it’s important that your video is of professional quality.
 As A/B testing service VWO points out in an exhaustive study, poor-quality or excessively technical videos can decrease conversion rates; some companies may enjoy greater benefit from an image slider that shows customers exactly what to expect.

 Search Engine Optimization (SEO) is an important marketing strategy many...

 Conversion rate optimization (CRO) is the systematic process...

-Almost 10 years ago, nearly everybody who was accessing the web...
+Almost ten years ago, nearly everybody who was accessing the web was on a...